uds-lsv/PyPremise/README.md

 }
 ```

-This library is published under MIT license.
+PyPremise (not Premise itself) is published under MIT license.

 ## Contact and Help
 If you run into any issues, feel free to contact us (email in the paper) or create an issue on GitHub.